TheWorkoutDigest

 YouTube Video

-If you want to up the ante on your L-sit hang and bring some movement back into the routine, give L-sit hanging twists a try.
-This exercise is an excellent one for the obliques, and it also feels great to rotate the spine at the same time.
+L-sit hanging twists are a variation of the L-sit hangs.
+Incorporate hanging twists into your pull-up bar ab routine if you want to up the ante on your L-sit hang and bring some movement back into the routine.
+L-sit hanging twists target the obliques and help rotate the spine at the same time.

 For these particular pull-up bar abdominal exercises, start by getting into a basic L-sit hang.
 From here, follow these cues: